FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

   topologyKey: "kubernetes.io/hostname"
 ```

-If multiple fields of the `value`, `valueFromEnv` or `valueFromNode` are set the following ordering will be used:
+If multiple fields of the `value`, `valueFromEnv` or `valueFromNode` are set the following order will be used:

 1. `value`
 1. `valueFromEnv`
 1. `valueFromNode`

 The `topologyKey` will be used for `topologySpreadConstraints` and for `PodAntiAffinity` and only has to be set if `valueFromNode` is empty, otherwise it will default to that value.
-The `FoundationDBClusterFaultDomain` would then be reduced to only have `key`, `zoneCount` and `zoneIndex` since the locality will be configured in `localities`.
+The `FoundationDBClusterFaultDomain` will be deprecated, the `zoneCount` and `zoneIndex` will be read from the new [multi-cluster field](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/design/plugin_multi_fdb_support.md#proposed-design).
 For all `localities` that define a `valueFromEnv` we would add the key to the `--substitute-variable` flag.
 For `valueFromNode` we have to modify the sidecar to allow it to read labels from Kubernetes nodes (see [Related Links](#related-links)) and pass that information to the according new flag.
 This change should provide the most flexibility to the user to define the required/wanted localities.
 We would set `locality_instance_id` and `locality_machineid` to the current defaults but also allow the user to define custom localities.
-After that change we should deprecate `cluster.Spec.DataCenter` and `cluster.Spec.DataHall`.
+After that change we should deprecate `cluster.Spec.DataCenter` and `cluster.Spec.DataHall`, those values never had an affect.

 ### Deployment model